hmslima/sambahsacompletegrammar/sambahsa.md

 A LAST VISIT TO THE ALPHABET AND THE NAME OF THE LANGUAGE
 ---------------------------------------------------------

-Now that you alread know SPT, let's go back to the alphabet for you know how each letter is pronounced:
+Now that you already know SPT, let's go back to the alphabet for you know how each letter is pronounced:

 a {a}, b {be}, c {tse}, d {de}, e {e}, f {ef}, g {dje}, h {hatc}, i {i},